 (This post contains affiliate links, which means that if you click on one of the product links, Fiberartsy may receive a small commission)

-–White Wool Yarn (this won’t work with Synthetics)
+–White Wool Yarn (make sure it’s wool s.a. sheep, alpaca, etc. it won’t work with Synthetics)

 –Kool-Aid Packets– unsweetened

 Start by soaking a skein of the yarn in a pot with very warm water.
 No vinegar needed … the Kool-Aid has plenty of acid in it.
 Let sit for about 30 minutes and then drain all but about 1″ of the water.
 Try not to move the yarn around too much as this can cause felting.

 Here’s where the fun starts.
 Mix one packet of Kool-Aid per cup of water, don’t add sugar.
 For this skein, I used Orange, Lemon Lime and Watermelon Cherry.

 Carefully pour each color onto the yarn.
 Basically, picture a pizza cut into slices and put one color on each piece.
 Use chopsticks or a spoon to gently move the yarn a bit to let the color reach the bottom.